Nimares/admin-dashboard/README.md

     * inline SVG offers nice customization options
     * using a combination of nested svg, and display: flex, and transform on links create for enlarge hover effects
     * Leave color pallet for last OR create fullmockup and styleguide before page creation.
+    * Use SVG sparingly, otherwise your HTML will be cluttered